rcantini/rcantini.github.io/content/post/dogbreedclass/index.md

 ## Special guest

-Lastly, we can test our breed classifier with external images.
+Lastly, we can test our breed classifier with external images (this is the funniest part).
 To do this I took some photos of my girlfriend's Chihuahua, **Emy**.
 Let's see what our model says about this beautiful puppy:
 <img src="emy.png" style="display: block; margin-left: auto; margin-right: auto; width: 100%; height: 100%"/>
 Great!
 The model correctly classifies our cute Emy as a Chihuahua :clap::clap: